philc/vimium/README.markdown

     n       cycle forward to the next find match
-    N       cycle backward to the previous find match i       enter insert mode -- all commands will be ignored until you hit esc to exit
+    N       cycle backward to the previous find match i       enter insert mode -- all commands will be ignored until you hit esc to exit y       copy the current url to the clipboard

 Navigating your history:
     ba, H         go back in history